marcinzygan/React-shopping-list/README.md

+👋 Hi, I’m @marcinzygan

+# This is React Practice Project "React Task Organizer"

+- This Project was done as a practice project for React
+- Made with React
+- The HTML and CSS was provided .

+# Features implemented :

 - Added UseState for itemName , list , isEditing , editID , alert
 - Add item to the list
 - Conditionally render List component only when list state has items